isomerpages/moe-canossacatholic/_departments/English.md

 <b>Language Support Programme (LSP)</b>
 <br>
-This is an MOE’s early intervention programme for Primary 1 and Primary 2 students who have not attained developmentally appropriate language and literacy skills in English Language.
-Students who enter Primary 1 and struggle with oral and reading skills will be taught basic oral language, reading and spelling skills so that they can learn and follow in their regular classes.
-These students will continue with the programme in Primary 2 if they have not attained developmentally appropriate language and literacy skills in English.
+This is an MOE’s early intervention programme for Primary 1 and Primary 2 children who have not attained developmentally appropriate language and literacy skills in English Language.
+Children who enter Primary 1 and struggle with oral and reading skills will be taught basic oral language, reading and spelling skills so that they can learn and follow in their regular classes.
+These children will continue with the programme in Primary 2 if they have not attained developmentally appropriate language and literacy skills in English.
 <br>
 <b>Remedial Reading Programme (RRP)</b>
 <br>
-RRP is another of MOE’s additional literacy support programmes and is implemented at Primary 3 and Primary 4 for students who still have weak literacy skills despite having completed the Learning Support Programme in Primary 1 and Primary 2.
-The programme teaches students a range of strategies for reading and reading comprehension which will enable them to better manage their learning in their regular classrooms.
+RRP is another of MOE’s additional literacy support programmes and is implemented at Primary 3 and Primary 4 for children who still have weak literacy skills despite having completed the Learning Support Programme in Primary 1 and Primary 2.
+The programme teaches children a range of strategies for reading and reading comprehension which will enable them to better manage their learning in their regular classrooms.
 <br>
 <b>School-based Dyslexia Remediation (SDR)</b>
 <br>
-SDR is a 2-year intervention programme to support identified students with dyslexia in Primary 3 and Primary 4.
+SDR is a 2-year intervention programme to support identified children with dyslexia in Primary 3 and Primary 4.
 The programme is conducted in small groups by trained school personnel using a remediation curriculum designed by MOE Reading Specialists.
-In Primary 3, students are taught reading and spelling skills to help them learn better in their regular classes.
-In Primary 4, students are also taught comprehension skills, in addition to reading and spelling skills.
+In Primary 3, children are taught reading and spelling skills to help them learn better in their regular classes.
+In Primary 4, children are also taught comprehension skills, in addition to reading and spelling skills.
 <br>
 <b>Structured Reading Programme</b>
 <br>
-This programme aims to provide targeted reading support for students in P1 and P2 who need help to decode independently through the acquisition of phonics &amp; phonological awareness (sound blending) and the reading high frequency words.
+This programme aims to provide targeted reading support for children in P1 and P2 who need help to decode independently through the acquisition of phonics &amp; phonological awareness (sound blending) and the reading high frequency words.
 <br><br>
 <b>Extensive Reading Programme</b>
 <br>
-This programme aims to help students expand and extend students’ reading beyond the curriculum.
+This programme aims to help children expand and extend children’s reading beyond the curriculum.

 <br>